newscorp-ghfb/NewsKit/.github/ISSUE_TEMPLATE/a11y_investigation.md

 ---
 name: A11y Investigation
-about: Details and accessibility investigation that needs to be done
+about: Details an accessibility investigation that needs to be done
 title: '(A11y) - '
 labels: ["a11y", "triage"]
 assignees: ''